flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 The initial implementation of TCAS features the AP/FD TCAS function and is available in the Development version.

-Our TCAS supports online network traffic services (Vatsim / IVAO) and the live traffic feature in MSFS.
+For a list of compatible networks and known issues - [see here](#compatibilities-and-known-issues).

 ==}

 ## Overview

-The Traffic Collision Avoidance System (TCAS) is a system available on Airbus aircraft that helps to reduce the risk of airborne collisions.
+The Traffic Collision Avoidance System (TCAS) is a system available on aircraft that helps to reduce the risk of airborne collisions.
+In general commercial airliners operating an IFR flight require TCAS as mandated by various regulatory bodies such as FAA, ICAO, or EASA.

 Numerous improvements have been made to this system over the years that enhance the pilot interface and decrease non-optimal pilot handling of advisories from TCAS.
 The FlyByWire A32NX uses the AP/FD TCAS mode function developed by Airbus.

 There are two typical procedures pilots will encounter when TCAS detects an intruder in the flight path of the aircraft.